JiapengFan/JBG050-group-4/README.md

 # JBG050-group-4

+# IMPORTANT
-# Create your own branch and do not work in main, merge using pull request after wards, it automatically checks for conflicts between versions.
+# Create your own branch and do not work in main,
+# merge using pull request after wards,
+# it automatically checks for conflicts between versions.

 ### Instruction virtual/python environment
 Set up your own environment in the desired directory using: *py -m venv .venv*